yashprakash13/Python-Cool-Concepts/README.md

 # Python Cool Concepts
 A repo containing some of the awesome features of Python that makes our lives easier.
+Advanced material ensues!

 ### Concepts covered so far:
 1. Args and Kwargs